What we know about the 63-year-old Nashville bomber - KVIA

 Mayor John Cooper said the explosion was “clearly done when no one was going to be around.”

-Investigators from the TBI are working with the FBI, ATF and Nashville police on interviewing other family members as well as Warner’s neighbors.
-They are talking to anyone who knew Warner and trying to get his history as best they can, authorities said.
+Investigators from the TBI are working with the FBI, ATF and Nashville police to interview other family members, as well as Warner’s neighbors.
+They are talking to anyone who knew Warner to try to get his history as best they can, authorities said.

 Before exploding, the RV was parked right outside an AT&T transmission building, which sustained significant damage in the blast, knocking out wireless service for much of the region, authorities said.